icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 the degree of absorption of light by water drops in the path between a light source and a receiver.
-The reduction of illumination observed by the receiver is inversely proportional to the ratio of the average drop diameter based on projected area t o the liquid- water content.
-If either of these quantities is measured simultaneously by other means, the other quantity can be obtained From the visibility meter record.
+The reduction of illumination observed by the receiver is inversely proportional to the ratio of the average drop diameter based on projected area to the liquid- water content.
+If either of these quantities is measured simultaneously by other means, the other quantity can be obtained from the visibility meter record.
 An instrument based on the visibility principle is described in reference 13, and shown in figure 9.
 >